vonhathanh/trading-companion/README.md

 Reasons why the order is created: market analysis, experiences, indicators

-Agent pull the candle stick data in 2 time frames & recent news then judge the order
+Agent pull the candle stick data in 2 time frames, trading history & recent news then judge the order

 Pros: ...